marianesfg/windows-uwp.pt-br/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 ---
 author: jnHs
-Description: "Você também pode promover o seu aplicativo ou complemento na Windows Store colocando-o em promoção por um tempo limitado."
+Description: You can promote your app or add-on in the Microsoft Store by putting it on sale for a limited time.
-title: "Colocar apps e complementos à venda" ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017
+title: Colocar apps e complementos à venda ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017